 LOGISTICS AND SUBSCRIPTIONS

-Mostly, though, what you’ll find here are stories (made with words and light) about the exploration of, adventures in, and awe for This Numinous World of ours.
+What you’ll find here are stories (made with words and with light and occasionally with sound) about the exploration of, adventures in, and awe for This Numinous World.

-If you are able to support my work with a paid subscription, you can do so HERE.
+If you are able to support Cathleen’s work with a paid subscription, you can do so HERE.

-To make a one-time or recurring donation to help support my ongoing writing and creative endeavors, please click HERE.
+To make a one-time or recurring donation to help support Cathleen’s ongoing writing and creative endeavors, please click HERE.

-If you’d like to give a This Numinous World gift subscription to someone you love this holiday season, you can do so HERE.
+If you’d like to give a This Numinous World gift subscription to someone you love, you can do so HERE.

-Thank you for your kind interest, which I will do my best to earn and to keep in the days to come.
+Cathleen thanks you for your kind interest, which she will do her best to earn and to keep in the days to come.

-Stay safe and well out there, fam.
-Be as brave and mighty, daring and kind as you can.
+Be as brave and mighty, as daring and kind as you can.